 In my hometown of San Diego, for instance, the City of San Diego requires you to obtain a license if you do business within the city.
-There are other cities within the County of San Diego, however, and each has their own requirements.
+There are other cities within the County of San Diego, however, and each has its own requirements.
 Head north along the coast for about 15 minutes, for instance, and you end up in Del Mar.
 In this beach town, you need to be licensed by Del Mar, but not the City of San Diego.
 The same goes for many other incorporated cities in the county.

 Municipalities have finally realized there are lots of people within their borders who run internet businesses.
 They are starting to become stricter on licensing issues.
 Most now require Internet companies, even home-based versions, to obtain a license.
 You will need to check the website for your city to learn more, but you should anticipate needing a license.